Discovery, Scripps Networks end merger talks - WSJ

-Discovery Communications Inc (DISCA.O) and Scripps Networks Interactive Inc SNI.N abandoned talks for a merger last week, the Wall Street Journal reported, quoting people familiar with the matter.
+Jan 13 Discovery Communications Inc and Scripps Networks Interactive Inc abandoned talks for a merger last week, the Wall Street Journal reported, quoting people familiar with the matter.

-The discussions did not go beyond the early, exploratory stage and Discovery had not made a formal offer for Scripps, the newspaper reported. (link.reuters.com/zez85v)
+The discussions did not go beyond the early, exploratory stage and Discovery had not made a formal offer for Scripps, the newspaper reported. ()

 A report in Variety had said in December that Discovery was considering a bid for Scripps, home to the Food Network and HGTV.